mongodb/docs-realm/source/includes/no-geospatial-sync.rst

 .. important::

-   Do not sync geospatial data.
-Flexible Sync does not currently support geospatial data.
-If you try to subscribe to a query result that contains objects with geospatial data, you will receive a server error.
+   Flexible Sync does not currently support geospatial queries.
+If you try to subscribe to a geospatial query, you will receive a server error and cause a compensating write.